KilledByAPixel/OS13k/README.md

  - OS13k.GetTrophy(game, name) - Get most recent matching trophy, 0 if no trophy
  - OS13k.Trophies() - Get full list of trophy objects

- ### Any JS13k game can use trophies, even if not part of OS13k!
+ ### Any JS13k game can add trophies and music, even if not part of OS13k!
- - *To add a trophies to any JS13k game, just save a special key to localStorage!*
+ - *To add a trophy or music track, just save a special key to localStorage!*
  - The smallest way to add a single trophy (like for winning) is localStorage['OS13kTrophy,GameName,Icon']=''
  - For more control use localStorage['OS13kTrophy,GameName,Icon,TrophyName'] = Message
  - You can change the message to update the trophy, like a highscore for example
+ - Music works the same way, use localStorage['OS13kMusic,SongName] = JSON.stringify(song)
- - OS13k automatically checks localStorage and display popups for new trophies from other games
+ - OS13k automatically checks localStorage and display popups for new trophies and songs from other games
  - This is possible because all JS13k games share the same local storage!
 Pretty cool right?
  - *Don't spam the trophy system, lets agree to around 5 trophies per game*